Driving the Mitchell Highway is a truly outstanding adventure

-The Mitchell Highway is a sealed highway linking Queensland and New South Wales in Australia.
-The road is 1.105 km (687 mi) long.
+The Mitchell Highway is a very exciting journey linking Queensland and New South Wales in Australia.
+Driving at night is best avoided.
+Mobile phone coverage along the route is varied.
 It’s one of the Australian longest roads.